cpske/ISP/git/Using-Github.md

     cmd> git add src                   (add your source code) cmd> git commit -m "initial code checkin"
     ```
-   A `.gitignore` file (optional) prevents you from accidentally committing the wrong files to git.
+   A `.gitignore` file prevents you from accidentally committing the wrong files to git.
 Once you have a good `.gitignore` file, you can copy it from one project to another.

 2. On [Github](https://github.com) create an **empty** repository for the project.
     a. on Github click on the "+" icon at upper-right of your home page and choose "create new repository".